 CD: I know!
 I saw your abs the other night.
 Now my own abs….its been a while since I saw them.
 So after you competed in season three, where did your drag career take you?

 NS: So after season 3, the winner, Lady Bukakke, asked Chelsea and I to be regulars at her weekly New World show.
 We ran the gamut of gigs…performing here, hosting there until we got asked to cover for Paige on Tuesday at Xes.
-That night the bar manager asked us if we wanted to take over the Monday night after Kitten (Bob) and Frostie (Flakes) closed Sisters.
+That night the bar manager asked us if we wanted to take over the Monday night after Bob the Drag Queen and Frostie Flakes closed Sisters.
 A few months later we opened #GYPSIES and Chelsea has been carrying that bus and tuck show now for over two and half years!

-CD: So one of the main focal point of this series is how with some of the more established queens in the city are moving on to new projects and phases in their careers, there has been a bit of a vacuum at the top of the NYC drag scene.
+CD: With some of the more established queens in the city moving on to new projects and phases in their careers, there has been a bit of a vacuum at the top of the NYC drag scene.
 Who do you think is poised to fill that void?

 NS: Honestly I feel so disconnected from the “Biz” sometimes.
 Its crazy to stop and think about it because everywhere I scroll every fag-mag I flip through, everyone is always creating and making their own opportunities!
-I feel very lucky to see the evolution of a lot of queens in the city: from Paige to Bob, Fifi to Brenda, Ari Kiki to Pattaya, Jada to Chelsea any one of them would fill that slot because they each bring something new to the NYC drag nightlife, Shitty Faggotry.
+I feel very lucky to see the evolution of a lot of queens in the city: from Paige to Bob, Fifi to Brenda Dharling, Ari Kiki to Pattaya Hart, Jada Valenciaga to Chelsea any one of them would fill that slot because they each bring something new to the NYC drag nightlife, Shitty Faggotry.
 God that was so Miss America!

 CD: I think the other two or three queens that are left in the city that you didn’t mention are going to be SO offended Nomi!

 CD: How do you feel the drag scene in New York has changed and evolved in the time you’ve been following it?